ORNL scientists learn how elusive organism survives hostile Yellowstone hot springs

 “We discovered and cultured a novel organism from a group of organisms that people have been trying to get for over a decade, and in part that was due to prior genomic data we acquired from those organisms in Yellowstone,” Podar said, adding that the microbial system “abounds in unique, remarkable physiological and genomic features.”

-Co-authors of the paper, titled “Genomics-informed isolation and characterization of a symbiotic Nanoarchaeota system from a terrestrial geothermal environment,” are ORNL’s Louie Wurch, Richard Giannone, Bernard Belisle, Cynthia Swift, Sagar Utturkar, Bob Hettich and Anna-Louise Reysenbach of Portland State University.
+Co-authors of the paper, titled “Genomics-informed isolation and characterization of a symbiotic Nanoarchaeota system from a terrestrial geothermal environment,” are ORNL’s Louie Wurch, Richard Giannone, Bernard Belisle, Carolyn Swift, Sagar Utturkar, Bob Hettich and Anna-Louise Reysenbach of Portland State University.

 DOE’s Office of Science and the National Science Foundation provided funding for this work, a collaboration with the University of Tennessee and Portland State University.
 Also, the Yellowstone National Park Service granted a permit to study the microbes.